 The Programme was designed to be implemented and managed following the UNDP National Execution Modality (NEX) and Results Management Guide (RMG).
 The NPC was responsible for final Programme delivery and accountability as the Government Coordinating Authority, while the MET and MAWF as the Government Cooperating Agencies were responsible for implementation, including financial and administrative management, of the SLM SAM project; and CCA and CALLC projects, respectively.

-In addition, Government Ministries including the MLR, MRLGHRD, and MFMR were implementing partners for certain components..
+In addition, Government Ministries including the MLR, MRLGHRD, and MFMR were implementing partners for certain components.
 While, NNF was the key civil society implementing partner for the SLM SAM component, responsible for implementing activities with different Lead NGOs.
 Hence, the Programme was planned to be undertaken through existing institutional infrastructure.

 The Programme design called for a five-tier coordination mechanism, including the Governing Body(CPP-GB), the CPP Management Committee, the Consortium (CPP-C), the CPP Coordination Unit (CPP-CU), and the Programme Coordination Unit (PCU).